zegelin/cassandra-exporter/README.md

         static_configs:
           - targets: ['<cassandra node IP>:9998']

-See the Prometheus documentation for more details on configuring scrape targets.
+See the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cscrape_config%3E) for more details on configuring scrape targets.

 Viewing the exposed endpoint in a web browser will display a HTML version of the exported metrics.

-To view the raw, plain text metrics either request the endpoint with with a client that prefers plain text (or can directly specify the `Accept: text/plain` header) `?x-content-type=text/plain`
+To view the raw, plain text metrics (in the Prometheus text exposition format), either request the endpoint with a HTTP client that prefers plain text
+(or one that can specify the `Accept: text/plain` header) or add the following query parameter to the URL: `?x-content-type=text/plain`.

+An experimental JSON output is also provided, via `Accept: application/json` or `?x-content-type=application/json`.
+The format/structure of this output is subject to change.

+## Options

+Currently only the HTTP endpoint (address & port) can be configured.

 ## Features